A uniform Linnik basic lemma and entropy bounds: Introduction

 \textbf{Acknowledgments} This work was initiated when the authors were visiting Hausdorff Research Institute for Mathematics (HIM), Bonn, Germany for the tri\-mes\-ter program ``Dynamics: Topology and Numbers'' in 2020.
 We would like to thank HIM for hospitality.

 The authors would like to thank Ilya Khayutin for his encouragement and various fruitful discussions around the topic.
 The authors also would like to thank Menny Aka, Manfred Einsiedler, Elon Lindenstrauss and Philippe Michel for helpful conversions.
+Lastly, we are very grateful toward the referees for their insightful comments regarding earlier versions of this article.